jhofm/flysystem-iterator/README.md

-# flysystem-iterator
+# flysystem-iterator (deprecated)

+## Deprecation

+This package is deprecated. [league/flysystem v2.0](https://packagist.org/packages/league/flysystem#2.0.0) supports filterable recursive iterators [out of the box](https://flysystem.thephpleague.com/v2/docs/usage/directory-listings/).
+You can still use this plugin if for some reason you are unable to upgrade from version v1.x.

+## About

-Provides a plugin that creates an Iterator to iterate over paths in a Flysystem\FileSystem, supporting recursion and custom filters.
+Provides a plugin that creates an Iterator to iterate over paths in a [Flysystem](https://github.com/thephpleague/flysystem/tree/1.x)\\[FileSystem](https://github.com/thephpleague/flysystem/blob/1.x/src/Filesystem.php), supporting recursion and custom filters.

 Recursive iteration is more memory-efficient than Flysystem's recursive listContents lookup